-Once the table is read into memory, we can process it, namely finding information contained in it.
+• Once the table is read into memory, we can process it, namely finding information contained in it.

-Three examples:
+Some examples:

-- 1. Find the average of the salaries of the employees; - Find the oldest employee (according to the dates); - 3.
-Find the name of an employee with a given id - Write a file with the employees earning more than a certain amount; - In the first two cases, the structure array must be completely swept, whereas in the third case, the sweeping can stop once the employee is found. - In these cases, no information is written in a file. - In the last case a reduced table is written in a file - These examples are left as exercises.
+- 1. Find the average of the salaries of the employees; - 2.
+Find the oldest employee (according to the dates); - 3.
+Find the name of an employee with a given id - 4.
+Restructure a table from a list of records to a dictionary of records - 5.
+Write a file with the employees earning more than a certain amount; - In all cases, except the third, the table must be completely swept.
+In the third case, the sweeping should stop once the employee is found. - These examples are left as exercises.